Joao-Ex-Machina/jbcr.pt/content/blog/selfhost-partI.md

 I already had a spare SSD and I had bought some broken keyboards to fix the missing keys (**Thank you Margarida Gralha** for picking them up).
 I assembled it, flashed Ubuntu into that machine, named it Erebor and called it a day.

-Our hardware was ready roll!
+Our hardware was ready to roll!

 ### Nginx